Air Bagan Flight 011: Accident

 At 08:53 local time, about 1.3 km from the runway threshold, the aircraft struck power lines and trees.
 During the impact with the trees, the left wing separated, rupturing the fuel lines.
 The debris and the aircraft's fuel then struck a passing motorcycle that was carrying two people.
 The aircraft eventually struck telephone cables and fences before colliding with terrain across a road.
 It then immediately burst into flames.
 The first officer then declared "Mayday" and an emergency evacuation was carried out.
 Of the 8 emergency exits, two were not used as both were located over the right wing, which was on fire.

 Heho firefighting services eventually arrived at the crash site within 10 minutes, though with some difficulties due to the location of the crash.
-At least 9 local firefighting vehicles were deployed to assist with the rescue effort.
+At least nine local firefighting vehicles were deployed to assist with the rescue effort.
 Local police and citizens also participated in the evacuation of the aircraft's occupants.
-A total of 10 people were seriously injured by the crash, consisting of two crews, seven passengers and one person on the ground.
-Of those, 8 were transported to Yangon and 2 others were transported to Bangkok for further treatment.
+Ten people were seriously injured by the crash, consisting of two crews, seven passengers, and one person on the ground.
+Of those, eight were transported to Yangon and two others were transported to Bangkok for further treatment.
 Other injured occupants were transported to Shan State's capital of Taunggyi for examination.
 A total of 61 people were listed as mildly injured or unhurt.
-Due to the crash, two people were killed; a passenger and one of the occupants of the passing motorcycle.
+Two people were killed by the crash, a passenger and one of the occupants of the passing motorcycle.

 Response

-In response to the crash, survivors of foreign nationalities were provided with accommodation in Yangon's Kandawgyi Palace Hotel, USD$2,000 and another 300,000 Burmese kyat for buying clothes and other essentials.
+In response to the crash, survivors of foreign nationalities were provided with accommodation in Yangon's Kandawgyi Palace Hotel, USD$2,000, and 300,000 kyat for buying clothes and other essentials.
 Air Bagan stated that they would pay for the accommodation and medical bills.
 The owner of the airline, Htoo Foundation, donated USD$5,000 to the families of the deceased.
-The airline initially had offered 'reasonable compensation' to the survivors, however subsequent problems with the payment eventually caused survivors to file lawsuits.
-A significant amount of settlement was later agreed.
-Survivors of Burmese origins however reported that they had only received a little amount of compensation from Air Bagan.
+The airline initially had offered "reasonable compensation" to the survivors; however, subsequent problems with the payment eventually caused survivors to file lawsuits.
+The parties later agreed to a substantial settlement.
+Survivors of Burmese origins, however, reported that they had only received a little compensation from Air Bagan.